Brewers vs. Guardians Player Props Betting Odds

-You can wager on player prop bet odds for Jose Ramirez, Christian Yelich and other players on the Cleveland Guardians and Milwaukee Brewers prior to their matchup at 7:10 PM ET on Friday at Progressive Field.
+Player prop bet options for Jose Ramirez, Christian Yelich and others are available when the Cleveland Guardians host the Milwaukee Brewers at Progressive Field on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!